mattdbarnett/oneup-assessment/README.md

-# OneUp Take-home Assignment
+# OneUp Take-Home Assignment
 This repository contains two parts of my application for the for the Associate Developer role at [OneUp](https://oneupsales.com/).
 Neither parts are intended for any use outside of this specific purpose.
 **Part 1** is my solution to a provided [CodeWars task](https://www.codewars.com/kata/54da5a58ea159efa38000836/train/typescript).
 **Part 2** is a commission calculator dashboard widget developed in Next.js.
+Part 2 is currently accessible live at: https://mb-oneupassessment.vercel.app/

 ## Running Part 2 Locally
 1. Navigate to 'p2/'.